How to Remove Light Surface Rust From Your Car

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-You say your car has some rust and you'd like to remove it?
+You say your car has some light surface rust and you'd like to remove it?
 You’ve come to the right place.
 The Drive’s crack How-To department is here to help get that corrosion dealt with and your car's body straight as an arrow and shiny once again.
 Rust is the enemy of your vehicle, so let's attack it at the first sign of trouble.

 Working on your car can be dangerous, especially when you’re dealing with inhalable solvents as well as bare metal, paint chips, and rust fragments, which can chip off, get airborne, and cause eye damage, among other injuries.
 Here’s what you’ll need to stay safe.